polcak/jsrestrictor/docs/index.md

 ### Levels of Protection

-JavaScript Restrictor provides four in-built levels of protection:
+JShelter provides four in-built levels of protection:

 * 0 - the functionality of the extension is turned off.
-All web pages are displayed as intended without any interaction from JavaScript Restrictor.
+All web pages are displayed as intended without any interaction from JShelter.
 * 1 - the minimal level of protection.
 Only changes that should not break most pages are enabled.
 	Note that timestamps are rounded so pages relying on precise time may be broken.
 * 2 - intended to be used as a default level of protection, this level should not break any site while maintaining strong protection.
 * 3 - maximal level of protection: enable all functionality.

-For more accurate description of the restrictions see [levels of protection page](https://polcak.github.io/jsrestrictor/levels.html).
+For more accurate description of the restrictions see [levels of protection page](https://jshelter.org/levels/).

 The default level of protection can be set by a popup (clicking on JSR icon) or through options of the extension.
 Specific level of protection for specific domains can be set in options by adding them to the list of websites with specific level of protection.
 This can be done also by a popup during a visit of the website.